heetgala99/chartChats/README.md

 # Steps

-1. Install the modules
+# Install the modules

 npm install
+cd chartChats

-2. Run the dev server
+# Run the dev server

 npm run dev

-3. And can view the UI on http://localhost:5173
+# And can view the UI on http://localhost:5173

+# Questions to Ask

+1. What is the stock prices of the apple for last 7 days
+2. What are the stock prices of the Tesla for last 10 days
+3. Can you help me compare the stock prices of apple and tesla for last 7 days

 # Used